 Fragrant and high-quality rice remains the key export drivers of Vietnamese rice products in 2026

-According to the Ministry of Agriculture and Environment, the total rice cultivation area nationwide in 2026 is estimated at approximately 7.09 million hectares.
-This figure is down by more than 36,000 hectares compared to the previous year.
-However, thanks to an increase in average yield to 6.14 tons per hectare (61.4 quintals per hectare), total paddy output for the year is projected to reach about 43.55 million tons.
-This is slightly higher than in 2025.
+However, thanks to an increase in average yield to 6.14 tons per hectare (61.4 quintals per hectare), total paddy output for the year is likely to reach about 43.55 million tons.
+Accordingly, it is slightly higher than in 2025.

-At a press conference reviewing 2025 performance and outlining key tasks for 2026, Mr. Do Ha Nam, Chairman of the Vietnam Food Association, stated that in 2025 Vietnam exported more than 8 million tons of rice, generating over USD 4.06 billion.
-The average price was about USD 510 per ton.
+The average price of Vietnamese rice exports was about USD 510 per ton.
 Vietnam surpassed Thailand to rank second globally in rice exports, behind India.
 “We are cultivating more fragrant rice varieties, thereby reducing direct competition with ordinary white rice and building higher-value niche markets,” he emphasized.

 Amid complex market developments, the Ministry of Agriculture and Environment has proposed boosting exports during peak harvest months while ensuring compliance with minimum circulating stock requirements.
-Strict inventory reporting is considered a foundation for building digital tools.
+Strict inventory reporting is also a foundation for building digital tools.
 These tools will help monitor and provide early warnings of supply-demand risks in the rice market.

 Another pressing issue concerns procurement and payment practices.
 According to Mr. Do Ha Nam, regulations requiring non-cash payments for transactions exceeding VND 5 million have created obstacles in rural and remote areas.
 Many farmers must travel dozens of kilometers to withdraw cash.
 As a result, some refuse to sell paddy unless paid directly, thereby disrupting the supply chain.